hypercore-protocol/hypercore-protocol/README.md

 If you don't specify a peer id a random 32 byte will be used.
 You can access the peer id using `p.id` and the remote peer id using `p.remoteId`.

-#### `var channel = p.channel(key, [publicId])`
+#### `var channel = p.open(key, [options])`

 Open a stream channel.
 A channel uses the [sodium](https://github.com/mafintosh/sodium-prebuilt) module to encrypt all messages using the key you specify.
-The public id for the channel is send unencrypted together with a random 24 byte nonce.
-If you do not specify a public id, an HMAC of the string `hypercore` using the key as the password will be used.
+The discovery key for the channel is send unencrypted together with a random 24 byte nonce.
+If you do not specify a discovery key in the options map, an HMAC of the string `hypercore` using the key as the password will be used.

 #### `p.on('handshake')`

 Emitted when a protocol handshake has been received.
 Afterwards you can check `.remoteId` to get the remote peer id.

-#### `var keys = p.keys()`

-Lists the keys of all the channels you have opened

 #### `p.setTimeout(ms, [ontimeout])`

 Will call the timeout function if the remote peer hasn't send any messages within `ms`.
 Will also send a heartbeat message to the other peer if you've been inactive for `ms / 2`

 ## Channel API

-#### `channel.handshake(message)`

-This should be the first message you send.
-The `peerId` and `extensions` field will be automatically populated for you.
-See the protobuf schema or more information.

-#### `channel.on('handshake', message)`

-Emitted when the other peer sends a handshake.
-You should wait for this event to be emitted before sending any messages.

-#### `channel.close()`
+#### `channel.end()`

-Closes a channel
+Ends a channel

-#### `channel.on('close')`
+#### `channel.on('end')`

-Emitted when a channel is closed, either by you or the remote peer.
+Emitted when a channel is ended, either by you or the remote peer.
 No other events will be emitted after this.

 #### `channel.request(message)`